jmarbis1703/ga360-funnel-analysis/README.md

 ![Device Funnel Comparison](assets/device_funnel.png)

 ---
+### 3. Product Pages Browse Well but Fails to convert
+74,049 sessions reach a product page; 59.6% leave without adding to cart.
+Users are interested enough to click in, but something on the page kills momentum.
+The likely culprits, based on common PDP failure patterns at this drop-off magnitude: unclear pricing, single-angle photography, absent reviews, or a buried Add to Cart button.

+**Data-backed Recommendations:** Run heatmap analysis (Hotjar or equivalent) to identify scroll-depth abandonment.
+Prioritize adding customer reviews, multi-angle product imagery, inventory urgency signals, and repositioning the Add to Cart CTA.
+Target: reduce drop-off to 50%, yielding **~$23.5K** in additional revenue.

+---

 ### 4. Budget Optimization: Underperforming Referral Partnerships
 Referral sends 262K sessions (29% of traffic) but converts at **0.11%**—21×